 - WALL•E feeds his pet cockroach a Twinkie that's hundreds of years old.
 Of course, it's not unlikely that a cockroach just wouldn't care.

-- When Jim meets the other survivors in 28 Days Later, they give him packets of sweets, and when he has a sugar crash, she says that right now, she can only give him more sweets, as they've lasted longer than other foods.
+- When Jim meets the other survivors, they give him packets of sweets, and when he has a sugar crash, she says that right now, she can only give him more sweets, as they've lasted longer than other foods.

 - And in the supermarket, all fruit has gone moldy... except for a single batch of apples, which Dave says are irradiated.